pachyderm/pachyderm/doc/enterprise/stats.md

 ![alt tag](stats2.png)

-To get more granular per-datum stats, we can click on the `41 datums total`, which will reveal the following:
+To get more granular per-datum stats (see [here](http://pachyderm.readthedocs.io/en/latest/fundamentals/distributed_computing.html#datums) for info on Pachyderm datums), we can click on the `41 datums total`, which will reveal the following:

 ![alt tag](stats3.png)